CalebH122/Assignment_1_movie/README.md

 1. How long did the entire project (assignment 1) take you?
-> I spend around 30 hours on this assignment.
+> I worked for 3 days, and spend around 30 hours on this assignment.
+> Day 1, I spend the time to design the code.
+> Day 2/3, I code in this two days.

 2. What do you plan to do  differently in your development process for assignment 2?